joshgerdes/jekyll-uno/_posts/2022-12-11-microsoft-devbox-wrapped-in-a-bow.md

  9. **Select** your **Network connection**
 10. Select your **definition**
 11. Select your Creator **privileges** _(i.e. select whether your user will be a standard user or have Local administrator rights on their devbox)_
-12. Configure Auto-stop or skip and confirm [licensing](https://learn.microsoft.com/azure/virtual-machines/windows/windows-desktop-multitenant-hosting-deployment?WT.mc_id=AZ-MVP-5004796 "How to deploy Windows 11 on Azure").
+12. Configure Auto-stop or skip and confirm [licensing](https://learn.microsoft.com/azure/virtual-machines/windows/windows-desktop-multitenant-hosting-deployment?WT.mc_id=AZ-MVP-5004796 "How to deploy Windows 11 on Azure"){:target="_blank"}.
 13. Click **Create**

 After 1-2 minutes, your Dev Box pool has been created.